cover image: Binder Park Zoo

 The carousel at Binder Park Zoo includes 36 custom-carved and painted animals for the zoo, some of which are even Wolverine or Spartan fans!

-Rides are $3.50 (cash or card) and a fun break while exploring the zoo.
+Rides are $3.50 (cash or card) and are a fun break while exploring the zoo.
 Snacks are also available here (we recommend the giant pretzels).

 3 – See the Dinosaurs at Zoorasic Park